NodesLayers/email-release-notification/README.md

 ```

 If you don't know where to host this file, just go to [GitHub Gists](https://gist.github.com) and create a new textfile with the e-mails you want to target.
 After you save the file just click `raw` and get the URI of the file you've just created.

+### 3. Set the SENDER_EMAIL secret

+Do the same for a secret named `SENDER_EMAIL` including the e-mail to be used in the `from:` field on the mail message.

 ### 4. Test the workflow!